bitspace/updall/README.md

 ## What is this?

+**It is a work in progress.
+It does not work in its current state**

 A utility that runs my daily operating system and software updates.

 For as long as I can remember, I have manually updated all of the software on all of my computers - usually Linux, sometimes macOS, rarely Windows.